Alma Bridwell White: Feminism, intolerance, and the Klan

 Where people seek for social equality between the black and white races, they violate the edicts of the Holy Writ and every social and moral code ...

 Social and political equality would plunge the world into an Inferno as black as the regions of night and as far from the teachings of the New Testament as heaven is from hell.
 The presumption of the colored people under such conditions would know no bounds ...

 This is white man's country by every law of God and man, and was so determined from the beginning of Creation.
 Let us not therefore surrender our heritage to the sons of Ham.
 Perhaps it would be well for white people to take the advice of a great American patriot, Dr. Hiram Wesley Evans and repeal the Fifteenth Amendment.
 The editor of The Good Citizen would be with him in this.

 White's association with the Klan waned in the early 1930s, after the Klan underwent public scandals related to high-level officials and efforts by the media to publicize its members' identities.
 Still, she continued to promote her ideology of intolerance for religious and racial minorities.
 She published revised versions of her three Klan books in 1943, three years before her death and 22 years after her initial public association with the Klan.
 The books were published as a three-volume set under the name Guardians of Liberty.
 Notably, the word Klansmen was removed from the title, reflecting the Klan's diminished status, while White continued to promote the dogma that had initially drawn her into partnership with the Klan.
 Volumes Two and Three of Guardians of Liberty have introductions by Arthur Kent White, her son and the Pillar of Fire's second general superintendent.

+Vegetarianism

+In 1915, White authored the book Why I Do Not Eat Meat, in which she laid out her vegetarian beliefs.
+She promoted the diet amongst her Pillar of Fire Church followers.